darthoctopus/zvrk/Writeup/zvrk.md

 While rapid for a red giant, Zvrk's surface rotational period remains far slower than its breakup rotational period, which we estimate to be around $T_\text{crit} = 12.5\ \mathrm{d}$ for a star of its mass and radius.
 However, both its rotational period and this critical rotation rate would have changed significantly over the course of its evolution up the red giant branch.
 In particular, if we are to interpret the apparent photometric variability as spot modulations, the same magnetic field that drives this spot activity ought also to be responsible for magnetic rotational braking.
 In the absence of further deviations from single-star evolution, we therefore would expect Zvrk to have been rotating more quickly earlier on the red giant branch.
 While the breakup rotation rate, which scales as $R^{-3/2}$, should also have been faster at earlier times,

-We show in \cref{fig:braking} different predictions and retrodictions for Zvrk's rotational evolution, based on different possible scenarios for such magnetic braking along the evolutionary track producing our best-fitting model from our optimisation exercise.
-Solutions are tuned to yield a rotational period of 100 d at the best-fitting stellar model.
-We show with the dashed line an unphysical, counterfactual scenario with no magnetic braking.
+We show in \cref{fig:braking}a different predictions and retrodictions for Zvrk's rotational evolution, based on different possible scenarios for such magnetic braking along the evolutionary track producing our best-fitting model in the optimisation exercise of \autoref{sec:opt}.
+Solutions are tuned to yield a rotational period of 100 d at the best-fitting stellar model, indicated with the vertical dotted line; we plot the surface rotation rate $\Omega$ as a fraction of the breakup rotation rate $\Omega_\text{crit}$.
+We show with the dashed curve an unphysical, counterfactual scenario with no magnetic braking.
 Under this scenario, Zvrk must have been rotating at more than half the breakup rotation rate on the main sequence.
+Such a high rotation rate would, in an actual star, almost surely induce magnetic braking.
+In turn, the action of any magnetic braking whatsoever would require Zvrk to initially have been rotating still faster, in order to match its present observed rotational period on the red giant branch.

+In \cref{fig:braking}a, we also consider retrodictions generated using the magnetic braking prescription of @matt_magnetic_2012, where the rate of angular momentum loss, $\dot{J}$, scales with either $\Omega$ or $\Omega^3$, depending on whether or not the inverse Rossby number exceeds a saturation threshhold (with saturation achieved when $\Omega \tau_\text{cz} > \omega_\text{crit} \tau_{\text{cz},\odot}$).
+For this exercise, we adopt a standard value of $\omega_\text{crit} = \Omega_\odot/10$, and a normalisation constant for the angular momentum loss rate of $f_k = 9.37$, calibrated to produce the solar equatorial rotation rate of 25.4 d for our solar-calibrated MESA model with a disk rotation period of 8 d and a disk-locking timescale of 1 Myr.
+This setup is generally in keeping with previous uses of this angular-momentum-loss prescription.

 \begin{figure}[htbp]
     \annotate{\includegraphics[width=.45\textwidth]{braking.pdf}}{\node at (.22, .22){\textbf{(a)}};}